smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/classification/automl_classification.md

 ## __1. Check Dataset__

-To create the survivor classification model, we use the <mark style="background-color:#FFEC92 "><strong>titanic_train</strong></mark> table located in the ThanoSQL database.
+To create the survivor classification model, we use the <mark style="background-color:#FFEC92 "><strong>titanic_train</strong></mark> table located in the ThanoSQL workspace database.
 Run the query below to check the contents of the table.

 ```python